 The Napoleonic Wars (1803-1815) were almost concluded at the time of John’s birth, but as a young adult he was witness to the misery and deprivation caused by the Corn Laws (restricting the import of all cereal grains in to the UK with the effect of raising prices, and profits, which benefitted the land-owning classes), and joyful at their repeal in 1846.

-John’s father – who worked in agriculture - was descended from Quakers, and ensured that John and his brothers benefitted from more education than many children of working-class parents would have had.
-He was apprenticed to a bookbinder in Truro at the age of 12, completing his indenture in 1830, at the conclusion of which he set up a shop on Penryn high street as a book-binder and stationer.
+John’s father – who worked in agriculture - was descended from Quakers, and he ensured that John and his brothers benefitted from more education than many children of working-class parents would have had.
+He was apprenticed to a bookbinder in Truro at the age of 12, completing his indenture in 1830, at the conclusion of which he set up a shop on Penryn High Street as a bookbinder and stationer.
 His business throve and in 1835 – the year he married Susanna Truran, and the couple welcomed their first child - John had the funds to buy a printing press.
-Six more children were born to the couple over the next eleven years, and two of their sons went in to the printing trade – William who moved to London, and Thomas, who worked alongside his father in Penryn.
+Six more children were born to the couple over the next eleven years, and two of their sons went into the printing trade – William who moved to London, and Thomas, who worked alongside his father in Penryn.

 Wendy Monk (his biographer, and great-grand-daughter) estimates he travelled 12,000 miles in his quest to promote the cause of peace.
 A lifelong vegetarian, anti-smoker and pacifist, he was much admired for his ethics and gentle ways.
 He lived with the family of Frederick Chegwidden in his final years – after the death of the daughter who he had lived with since his wife pre-deceased him – and when he passed away at the age of 94, he was buried in the peaceful churchyard of St Gluvias, near where he had lived and raised his family, and from where his dedication to the cause of peace spread far and wide.

-Though the time-span that separates us from John Gill is considerable – more than twice that of his own long life – many of the societal issues that he strove to improve are still evident today; the ‘distance’ doesn’t feel so large.
+Though the time span that separates us from John Gill is considerable, many of the societal issues that he strove to improve are still evident today; the ‘distance’ doesn’t feel so large.
 What wonderful uses John would have made of the social-media platforms that connect the globe today, we can only speculate!

 To send a token of remembrance to the resting place of John Gill - or a donation in his memory to the Penryn Food Bank - go to: John Gill | Explore My Story